Samsung/tizen-docs/docs/application/web/guides/applications/web-widget.md

 - The image resolution in a widget must be less than 1.5 times the base image resolution of the Web Widget Specification.
 - Only JPEG, PNG, and GIF formats are allowed for image files.

 You can create a standalone Web widget, with no parent Web application.
 In this case, the parent Web application is generated automatically by Tizen Studio during packaging.
 However, this kind of widget is used for development and testing purposes only.
-To be published in Tizen Store, Web widgets must be combined with a real parent application.
+To be published in the official site for Tizen applications, Web widgets must be combined with a real parent application.

 More than 1 Web widget can be included in a parent Web application, and all widgets and the parent are bundled in 1 package by Tizen Studio.
 Web widget resources are included in its Web application package.
 The Tizen platform installs the Web widget when its parent Web application is installed, and uninstalls the Web widget when its parent Web application is uninstalled.
 The Web widget resources are all removed together with its parent.